Ophanim

 These "wheels" have been associated with (mentioned as galgal, traditionally "the wheels of galgallin", in "fiery flame" and "burning fire") of the four, eye-covered wheels (each composed of two nested wheels), that move next to the winged Cherubim, beneath the throne of God.
 The four wheels move with the Cherubim because the spirit of the Cherubim is in them.
 The late Second Book of Enoch (20:1, 21:1) also referred to them as the "many-eyed ones".

 The First Book of Enoch (71.7) seems to imply that the Ophanim are equated to the "Thrones" in Christianity when it lists them all together, in order: "...round about were Seraphim, Cherubim, and Ophanim".

+The Ophanim has also been used to interpret ancient art.
+A chariot wheel can only move forward or backwards; by crossing two wheels perpendicularly, a vehicle can conceptually move instantly in any of the four cardinal directions.
+Moshe Greenberg analyzed this visionary imagery in Ezekiel 1, positing that it was a disk-wheel with an archaic hub resembling an inner wheel, as seen in cylinder seals from the 3rd millennium BCE, or the concentric rims of Sargon II's Neo-Assyrian throne chariot.
+He noted that "eyes" became associated with the wheels because the Hebrew word gabbotam implies a prominent brow-like curvature.